antoineboquet/greek-conversion/README.md

 chi.
 Canonical Greek output contracts an adjacent unmarked `πσ` sequence to `ψ`.
 Initial breathings are placed on the second vowel of a diphthong and rendered before the whole vowel group in transliteration; a diaeresis prevents this rule.
+Initial transliterated vowels normally receive the canonical smooth breathing.
+Quantity signs (`ā`, `ĭ`, `ī`, `ŭ`, `ū`) are the exception: because they do not encode a breathing, they are rendered without an inferred one.

 ```ts
 import { betaCodeToGreek, convert } from "./src/mod.ts";